 He didn’t let anyone open a laptop.
 The moment someone starts Googling or checking Slack, they’re mentally out of the room.
 Event Storming works because everyone is physically engaged with the wall, moving sticky notes, pointing, arguing.
 Screens kill that energy.

 He time-boxed ruthlessly.
 Three hours is enough for a first pass.
-It’s tempting to keep going – the conversation is flowing, people are engaged, new insights keep coming.
-But after three hours people are tired and the returns diminish.
+After three hours people are tired and the returns diminish.
 Better to photograph the wall, take a break, and come back for a deeper session on the hotspots if needed.
 The wall isn’t going anywhere.

 When to use Event Storming

-• You’re entering an unfamiliar domain.
+- You’re entering an unfamiliar domain.
 If your team doesn’t deeply understand the business process, you need to surface that understanding before you build.
-GreenBox is a perfect example – the developers assumed farming logistics were simpler than they are.
 Most domains are more complex than they first appear, and the complexity hides in the parts you don’t think to ask about.

 When not to use it

-• The feature is small and well-understood.
+- The feature is small and well-understood.
 Adding a password reset flow doesn’t need a three-hour workshop.
-Save the technique for when there’s genuine domain complexity.

-• You don’t have the right people available.
-Running an Event Storming session without domain experts is just developers guessing together.
+- You don’t have the right people available.
+Running Event Storming without domain experts is just developers guessing together.
 That’s worse than useless – it creates false confidence.

 What happens next

 Lee and Dave walk to the car park together.
 Dave pulls his keys out of a jacket that’s seen a decade of Margaret River weather.
-“That wasn’t as bad as I expected,” he says.
+“That wasn’t as bad as I expected.”

 Dave pauses by his ute.
 “The thing about crop failures.
 That’s not a what-if for us.
-That’s a Tuesday in August.”
+That’s a Tuesday.”

 “I know,” Lee says.
 “That’s why you needed to be in the room.”

-Lee comes back from the car park and finds the team standing in front of the wall, arms folded, looking slightly stunned.
-There’s a lot on that wall.
-Twelve hotspots, fifteen core events, dozens of questions.
-Tom’s face says “where do we even start?”
+Back inside, the team stands in front of the wall, arms folded.
+Twelve hotspots, eighteen core events, dozens of questions.
+Tom’s face says where do we even start?
 Priya is reading the pink notes methodically.
 Sam is counting them.